hissohathair/mumpsimus/README.md

 that will co-operate using *UNIX pipes*.
 The basic idea is to feed in HTTP messages (requests or responses) via *stdin*, and have the (potentially) modified output printed on *stdout*.
-This in turn can be fed to another commnad and so on.
+This in turn can be fed to another command and so on.

 Here's a simple example: